ZyberZo/vulnad/README.md

 1. **Tools for Control:** Employ specific tools like 'evil-winrm' to establish connections and control the compromised accounts.
 2. **Utilizing Mythic:** Deploy the Mythic framework to create payloads and maintain access through a stable connection.
 3. **Analyzing Active Directory with BloodHound:** Employ BloodHound and SharpHound tools to extract and analyze comprehensive information, uncovering intricate details about the Active Directory environment.

+# BloodHound Analysis:

+BloodHound is a valuable tool for comprehending Active Directory relationships and potential vulnerabilities:

+- **Using BloodHound:** Start a Neo4j server, login, and upload information gathered by SharpHound.
+Analyze the relationships using BloodHound.

+BloodHound aids in visualizing intricate relationships within the Active Directory environment, benefiting both attackers and defenders in identifying and managing complex attack paths and privilege relationships.